mohamedtaha35/Retail-Sales-Performance-Project1/README.md

 Transformation: Ensure the sales_date in the Fact table is set to Date type to activate the relationship with the Calendar table.

 💡**Strategic Recommendations**
-Inventory: Increase Q4 stock levels for fitness prod
+Inventory: Increase Q4 stock levels for fitness products by 40% based on historical October peaks.
+Marketing: Prioritize spend on the Eastern Seaboard and Southern regions where sales density is highest.